engeir/hack-md-notes/volcano-papers.md

   - _Do other models also exhibit a cloud adjustment and a lower climate sensitivity for volcanic forcing?_

-## An AOGCM simulation of the climate response to a volcanic super-eruption
+## 2005 — Jones et al.: An AOGCM simulation of the climate response to a volcanic super-eruption

 > DOI: [10.1007/s00382-005-0066-8](https://doi.org/10.1007/s00382-005-0066-8)

 - AOD of ~15, similar in size to Toba 72ky ago (two orders of magnitude larger than Mount Pinatubo, i.e., Pinatubo volcanic aerosol time 100).

-## Climate Impacts From Large Volcanic Eruptions in a High-Resolution Climate Model
+## 2019 — Yang et al.: Climate Impacts From Large Volcanic Eruptions in a High-Resolution Climate Model

 > _Full title: Climate Impacts From Large Volcanic Eruptions in a High-Resolution
 > Climate Model: The importance of Forcing Structure._